 I live in the mid-Southern U.S. and have two dogs.
 I have bachelor’s and master’s degrees in music (performance), and a master’s degree in applied science with an emphasis on Active Sound Cancellation (noise control).
 I am retired from a wonderful non profit agency that helped impoverished women access health services.
 I keep my hand in the technical world doing database design and IT work at my job, and free Apple tech support for friends, and acoustics projects for sound sensitive dogs.
 I have worked as a performing musician and a university-level math teacher.
 I worked my way up the ranks in the publishing world, starting as a proofreader.

-I currently have three dogs: Summer (who has competition titles in obedience, rally, and agility), Zani (who has titles in agility), and Clara (who was born feral and will probably not have any titles but is smart as a whip), and my god-dog Choo Choo, a chihuahua mix who is also extremely clever.
+I currently have three dogs: Zani (a little hound who has titles in agility), Clara (who was born feral and will probably not have any titles but is smart as a whip), and my god-dog Choo Choo, a chihuahua mix who is also extremely clever.
 Both are mixed breeds, and both were directly rescued by me.
 You can read more about my dogs on their page on my other blog.

 By the way, I have no beef with people who want purebred dogs and support responsible breeders, but I will probably always have rescue dogs myself.

 From 2002 to 2013 I shared my life also with my dear little rat terrier Cricket.
 I got her from Ratbone Rescues as a middle-aged dog and she was probably about 17 or older when I had to let her go.
 She had canine cognitive dysfunction starting around age 15 or so, and is featured in many photos and movies on this site.

 This site is dedicated to Cricket and all senior dogs.